oasisresearchlab/tools-for-synthesis/source/content/index.md

 Ultimately, though, the strength of our data is in the description, rather than causal evidence of efficacy.
 We encourage you to test these patterns out yourself and share back the results!
 ## Can you fix errors or otherwise improve this notebook?

-Yes, issues or pull requests are welcome on our github repo!
+Yes, issues or pull requests are welcome on our [github repository for this notebook](https://github.com/oasisresearchlab/tools-for-synthesis)!
 Here are some ideas for what we expect might need improvement over time:
 * The list of tools is representative but not exhaustive, so you're welcome to suggest new tools to add, especially if they relate to any of the technical primitives and/or use patterns.
 * Many of the tools also evolve (sometimes with extensive plugin ecosystems), so various technical primitives or use patterns might be possible to enact in tools that we've missed.
 * We'd also be really keen to hear of any other patterns you've observed or come up with.